 Director of business information security

-The director of business information security (BIS) develops and leads the business information security program.
-This role is responsible for creating, maintaining, and improving the systems and processes that protect the confidentiality, integrity, and availability of company information assets.
-The Director of BIS reports to the chief information officer (CIO).
+The director of business information security (BIS) leads the development and enhancement of systems and processes to safeguard the company’s information assets, ensuring their confidentiality, integrity, and availability.
+The director of BIS reports to the chief information officer (CIO).

 Responsibilities include: